chrismabdo/CV/README.md

 #### Attention to Detail

 - Freepoint Commodities: I spent three weeks in back-end operations, using logging software such as CXL and EIPP to verify and backcheck trades on global markets.
 By following a process throughout the series of tasks, I was able to ensure confidence in my procedures before sending trades off for payment and delivery.
 Subsequently, my responsibilities grew to the construction of company-wide daily statistic sheets, displaying the daily net value of overall trades on each market.

-#### Perseverance

-- Freddie's Flowers Salesman: Failing to sell any units in my first week as a door-to-door salesman, I chose to carefully analyse my performance with the help of feedback and support from my team.
-This led to me picking out two key areas of improvement: resilience and confidence.
-Consequently, took it upon myself to 'mock pitch' to members of my team until I felt that these targets had been met.
-Although the effects were not felt immediately, 6 weeks later I rewarded by management for being the top salesman in my team over a three-week period.

 ## Education